hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 specified during the PTFE installation for application data to be stored securely and redundantly away from the virtual servers running the PTFE application.
-This object storage must be accessible via the network to the PTFE virtual machine as well as the postgres server.
+This object storage must be accessible via the network to the PTFE virtual machine as well as the PostgreSQL server.
 Vault is used to encrypt all application data stored in this location.
 This allows for further [server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) by S3 if required by your security policy.

-S3-compatible storage can be Google Cloud storage, Azure blob storage, or [ceph](https://ceph.com/), among many others.
+Recommended object storage solutions are AWS S3, Google Cloud storage, Azure blob storage.
+Other options for S3-compatible storage are [minio](https://www.minio.io/) and [ceph](https://ceph.com/), among many others.
 Please feel free to reach out to [support](https://www.hashicorp.com/support) with questions.

 ### Vault Servers